-Every now and then I see a little argument on Reddit or some forum about what an “inline twin” is and how it’s different to a “parallel twin”.
+Every now and then I see a little argument on some forum about what an “inline twin” is and how it’s different to a “parallel twin”.
 Hearsay flies around and people make guesses.
+(I discuss this below.)

 But what’s often really misunderstood is the 270-degree crankshaft.
 What does it mean?
 Again, people often pass on what they’ve heard, or what marketing people have told them.
 The truth lies somewhere in between.

 In this guide I’m going to go over:

 - What is a 270-degree crankshaft parallel twin?

 - Why use a 270-degree crank — and not a 360-degree crank, a 180-degree crank, or a V-twin?